mutagen-io/mutagen/README.md

   permissions when updating files.
 The only permission propagated by Mutagen is executability or lack thereof.
 Any other permissions are left untouched for existing files and set to user-only access for newly created files.
-This is by design, since Mutagen's raison d'être is remote code editing and mirroring.
-  Nothing in the current Mutagen design precludes adding permission propagation in the future.
+This is by design, since Mutagen's raison d'être is remote development.
+Nothing in the current design precludes adding more extensive permission propagation in the future.
-- Mutagen attempts to handle quirks by default, e.g. dealing with case-(in)sensitivity, HFS's pseudo-NFD Unicode normalization, systems that don't support executability bits, or file names that might create NTFS alternate data streams.
 - Mutagen has a **best-effort** safety mechanism that prevents propagation of synchronization *root* deletions.
-If Mutagen detects that one side of the synchronization session has been completely deleted, it will halt and refuse to propagate the removal, requiring the user to manually remove file on the other side and then use `mutagen resume` to continue the session.
+If Mutagen detects that one side of the synchronization session has been completely deleted, it will halt and refuse to propagate the removal, requiring the user to manually remove files on the other side and then use `mutagen resume` to continue the session.
 This detection is not perfect for directories since their deletion is non-atomic and Mutagen may see a large portion of the directory deleted while deletion is